 Equality, Diversity & Protected Characteristics*

-To align us with other public sector organisations, and linked to the LCR race equality training*, as a council we will no longer be using the term ‘BAME’ in our documents, reports or communications.
+To align us with other public sector organisations, and linked to the Liverpool City Region (LCR) race equality training, as a council we will no longer be using the term ‘BAME’ in our documents, reports or communications.

 The reason for this is that ‘BAME’ is a catch-all term, frequently used to group all ethnic minorities together.
 This can disguise huge differences in outcomes between ethnic groups and it emphasises certain ethnic minority groups but omits others.
 Some people also find the term unhelpful or even stigmatising.